Curse tablet: Voces mysticae

 Voces mysticae are words not immediately recognizable as belonging to any known language, and are commonly associated with curse tablets.
 Anthropologist Stanley J. Tambiah proposed in 1968 that such words were intended to represent "the language that demons can understand".

 Scholars from antiquity, like Christian philosopher Clement of Alexandria (ca. 200 CE), believed that human language was not appropriate for addressing the gods.
 Therefore, some of the inscriptions of these curse tablets are not easily translatable, because they were "invocations and secret names" which would only be understood by the spirits themselves.
 Another possibility is that curse tablets were produced by professionals who wished to lend their art a degree of mystique through the use of an apparently secret language that only they could understand.
 In support of this theory, at least some tablets appear to have blank spaces instead of a name for the target, suggesting they were prepared in advance, and that the desired target's name would be added on behalf of the customer.

-The element of mystique was given through many ways along with voces mysticae.
+The element of mystique was given through a number of ways along with voces mysticae.
 Professionals and laypeople alike would utilize palindromes as well as boustrophedon.
 Pictures and charakteres gave further allure to the tablets, and occasionally specific formulae would be used and reused to relay a specifically intended tone.
-There were also frequent invocations of Egyptian gods and goddesses, archangels and other biblical figures as a result of the syncretism that occurred over time throughout the Mediterranean.
+There were also frequent invocations of Egyptian gods and goddesses, archangels, and other biblical figures as a result of the syncretism that occurred over time throughout the Mediterranean.

 Historiography

-People of the Greco-Roman society believed they could use magic to control the natural world.
-All members of society, regardless of economic or class status, used such magic.
-There have been roughly 1600 curse tablets discovered, mostly written in Greek.
-Of those tablets, 220 were located in Attica.
+The Greco-Roman society believed in using magic to control the natural world.
+This practice was common among all members of society, irrespective of their economic or social status.
+Approximately 1,600 curse tablets have been discovered, most of which are inscribed in Greek.
+Notably, 220 of these tablets were found in Attica.

 The first set of curse tablets to be discovered came from the city of Selinus in Sicily.
 A total of twenty-two tablets were found, mostly coming from the early fifth century, and directed toward someone that the user was suing.
 While the ancient Greeks may have feared the power of these tablets, some historians have compared the tablets to modern swearing, arguing that they were produced in a fit of anger, in envy towards a business competitor or athletic opponent, or in an unhealthy obsession toward a person of romantic interest.

 When research first began on the topic of curse tablets, there was serious doubt that these types of artifacts truly came from ancient Greek society.
 E. R. Dodds, a professor of Greek at Oxford, was one of the first scholars to begin studying the topic of magic or superstition in ancient Greece, and others such as Peter Green have also studied this aspect of ancient Greek society.